dcsil/CSC491/README.md

 I would also encourage you to review the [recommended skills and knowledge on the DCSIL website](https://dcsil.ca/csc491#recommended-skills-for-csc491)

+### Expectations and evaluation of Students

+In general we expect students to come prepared to be guided, mentored, and to work hard throughout the term.
+This is not an easy course, but it is a course formner students regularly describe as "having taught me more than all my other courses" and "having taught concepts I use on a daily basis as a software engineer".
+Despite this, the teaching staff make themselves available via Slack and Zoom as needed and will help guide and mentor you.
+In order for students to be successful in this course and their team, here is a subset of expectations students should have:

+- Students will actively participate in all assignments and communicate regularly with their team
+  - Any absences will be communicated in advance to both the team and instructor
+- Students will write code and substantially contribute to their team's software/data stack.
+  - Doing product or design work is great, but it is not a replacement for software in this course.
+Of course, if you are also designing or doing another role, we won't expect _as much_ coding.
+Talk to the instructor to make sure you're striking a good balance.
+- Students will adapt and self-teach any technologies their team chooses for their team's project (Instructor does not choose the techs)
+- Students will record all work using GitHub Issues, GitHub Pull Requests, and learn the GitHub / Git platforms if required

+All of these expectations are in place, combined with mentorship and guidance, so that we can evaluate your abilities around:

+- Write software and learn new technologies as required
+- Design and architect software systems
+- Manage and execute software projects
+- Collaborate with other roles (business, finance, etc)
+- Set up a proper "Software Development Lifecyle" (SDLC) including continuous integration, testing, and deploys

+With these expectations and evaluation principles, we know you'll be better prepared for the software industry.
 ### Required Materials/Software

 There aren't any _required_ materials persay, but it is highly recommended to bring a laptop to class with a fully functioning developer environment for your project.
 While not all classes will be workshops, it is recommended to bring your laptop during each class for other uses such as research.